USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 Design Documents
 ----------------------------------
-Design documents are recommended for projects that contribute signficant changes to either an existing science module or to create a new capability within CMAQ.
+Design documents are recommended for projects that contribute signficant changes to either an existing science module or to create a new feature within CMAQ.
 They should clearly describe the justication for the project, and the changes and impacts of the project.
 Core maintainers reserve the right to deny a pull request that lacks a design document.

 Developers can refer to xxx and xxx for examples of design documents that have been previously completed and approved.